 Sessùn: A timeless French brand with clean lines, they have great basics with a little personality.
 There are a couple of stores around the city that are worth popping in.

 The Frankie Shop: The very trendy Paris location for “unfussy, minimal, wallet-conscious styles.”
-There’s plenty of “affordable” lux here but remember that affordability in relationship to designer duds, so you’re still dishing out a couple hundred bucks for a statement piece.
+There’s plenty of “affordable” lux here but remember that it’s affordability in relationship to designer duds, so you’re still dishing out a couple hundred bucks for a statement piece.
 I loved this store so much and found the curation of each piece to be really thoughtful.

 Hotel Providence: This is the lovely hotel we selected for our trip.
 The rooms are small but lovely and traditionally French in their decor, with a mix of velvet, lacquered wood, antiques, and vintage paintings.
-Breakfast is a real treat, featuring fresh juice, jams, bread and rolls, crab salad, and meat and cheese platters.
-All things I didn’t know I craved in the morning!
+Breakfast is a real treat, featuring fresh juice, jams, bread and rolls, crab salad, and meat and cheese platters—all things I didn’t know I craved in the morning!